Thomas L. Friedman Official Biography

 While in England, Friedman met Ann Bucksbaum of Des Moines, Iowa.
 Ann, after graduating from Stanford with a B.A. in economics, was attending the London School of Economics.
 They were married in London on Thanksgiving Day 1978.
 Ann's father, Matthew Bucksbaum, along with his two brothers, founded General Growth Properties in Des Moines, and built the company into an international shopping mall REIT.

 Friedman spent almost a year reporting and editing in London before UPI dispatched him to Beirut as a correspondent in the spring of 1979.
-He and Ann lived in Beirut from June 1979 to May 1981 while he covered the civil war there.
+He and Ann lived in Beirut from June 1979 to May 1981 while he covered the civil war there and other regional stories.
 The Beirut assignment was his introduction to life as a foreign correspondent.
 "In those days, working for UPI, you had to do everything—file a breaking news story, do a radio spot, file a picture, and duck for cover," he recalls.
 "It was a great learning experience.
 The best journalism school there is, in fact.
 In my little spare time, I played golf at Beirut Golf and Country Club.
 It had thirteen holes and the driving range was adjacent to a Palestinian firing range.
 Being in a ‘bunker' there was sometimes a relief."

 In May 1981, Friedman was offered a job by the legendary New York Times editor A. M. Rosenthal.
 He left Beirut and joined the staff of The New York Times in Manhattan.
 From May 1981 to April 1982, Friedman worked as a general assignment financial reporter for the Times.
 He specialized in OPEC and oil-related news, which had become an important topic as a result of the Iranian revolution.